dtcenter/MET/met/docs/Users_Guide/series-analysis.rst

   block_size = 1024;

 Number of grid points to be processed concurrently.
 Set smaller to use less memory but increase the number of passes through the data.
 The amount of memory the Series-Analysis tool consumes is determined by the size of the grid, the length of the series, and the block_size entry defined above.
 The larger this entry is set the faster the tool will run, subject to the amount of memory available on the machine.
+If set less than or equal to 0, it is automatically reset to the number of grid points, and they are all processed concurrently.

 ____________________